Deepest Cuts for Benders Decomposition: Deepest Benders Cuts

-Figure~\ref{fig:cut-selection-deep} illustrates how we select a certificate $({\pp},\pi_0)$ by finding the hyperplane that is the maximum Euclidean distance from the master problem's solution $({\yy}^{\itt},\eta^{\itt})$.
+Figure~\ref{fig:cut-selection-deep-classical} illustrates finding the hyperplane that has the maximum Euclidean distance from the master problem's solution $(\hat{\yy},\hat\eta)$.
 For demonstration purposes, we assume $y$ is a continuous one-dimensional variable in this toy example.
-As illustrated in Figure~\ref{fig:cut-selection-classical}, the hyperplane produced by classical DSP supports $\epi$ at $({\yy}^{\itt},Q({\yy}^{\itt}))$.
-While the deepest cuts also support $\epi$ (see Proposition \ref{proposition-deepest-cuts-support}), it does not necessarily do so at $({\yy}^{\itt},Q({\yy}^{\itt}))$, but at a point which we call the \textit{projection of} $({\yy}^{\itt},\eta^{\itt})$ \textit{onto} $\epi$.
-As illustrated in Figure~\ref{fig:cut-selection-deep}, dual solutions $({\pp}^1,{\pi}^1_0)$, $({\pp}^2,{\pi}^2_0)$ and $({\pp}^3,{\pi}^3_0)$ (and their convex combinations) are the candidate solutions evaluated based on the Euclidean distance of their associated hyperplanes to the point $({\yy}^{\itt},\eta^{\itt})$, and $({\pp}^2,{\pi}^2_0)$ is selected as the deepest cut.
+The blue single-crossed line indicates the direction that one would take to find the classical Benders cut (see Section \ref{sec:projective}).
+As illustrated in Figure~\ref{fig:cut-selection-deep-classical}, the hyperplane produced by classical DSP supports $\epi$ at $(\hat{\yy},Q(\hat{\yy}))$.
+While deepest cuts also support $\epi$ (see Proposition \ref{prop:deepest-cuts-support}), they do not necessarily do so at $(\hat{\yy},Q(\hat{\yy}))$.
+More generally, we denote their point of support as $(\tilde{\yy},\tilde{\eta})$, which we call the \textit{projection of} $(\hat{\yy},\hat\eta)$ \textit{onto} $\epi$.
+Dual solutions $({\BFpi}^1,{\pi}^1_0)$, $({\BFpi}^2,{\pi}^2_0)$ and $({\BFpi}^3,{\pi}^3_0)$ (and their convex combinations) are the candidate solutions evaluated based on the Euclidean distance of their associated hyperplanes to the point $(\hat{\yy},\hat\eta)$, and $({\BFpi}^2,{\pi}^2_0)$ is selected as the deepest cut.
 It is worth pointing out that in the literature, the question of which Benders cut to select usually arises when the classical DSP admits alternative optimal solutions \citep{magnanti1981accelerating}.
 However, even when the classical DSP admits a unique optimal solution (as in the given example), the deepest cut may not coincide with the classical Benders cut.

+\begin{remark} It is possible to define $\eta$ in such a way that it only upper-bounds the $\cc^{\top}\xx$ component of the objective function, but having $\eta$ upper bound $\cc^{\top}\xx+\ff^{\top}\yy$ allows us to take the contribution of $\ff^{\top}\yy$ to the produced cut into account while assessing the depth of the candidate cuts. \end{remark}